sashaaro/docker-container-reverse-proxy/README.md

     networks:
       my_project_network: ~

-Probably in real project some services will located in separate docker-compose.yml file, but there is not problem if they have same network or [dockerNetworkPattern] argument covers necessary networks
+Probably in real project some services will located in separate docker-compose.yml files, but there is not problem if they have same network or [dockerNetworkPattern] argument covers necessary networks

 Example